paybygroup/slate/source/index.html.md

 » type|cancelation_policy|

 ##### » type
-Specified by the merchant as either cancellation policy for cancellation and refund terms or tos for all other legal documents
+Specified by the merchant as either the Cancellation Policy for cancellation and refund terms or TOS (Terms of Service) for all other legal documents.
+If the cancellation policy is included in the TOS, then refer to that document as type TOS.
+If none is provided, the value defaults to `tos`.

+##### » title
+Mechant's title for this legal document to be displayed to end users.
+If none is provided, it defaults to the generic term "Terms of Service."

+##### » content
+Full content of the legal document, as provided by the merchant, either in plain text or as a URL.
+If a URL is
+provided, it will be linked to directly and not cached, so ensure the URL works so long as the Purchase is active.

 > Example responses